faderblade/datasets/README.md

 # datasets
-This is a file collection of datasets I used
+File collection of datasets used